 Criteria To Be Considered for Early Acceptance

 - Have all but 12 credits of prerequisite course work completed.

 - Completed one semester of organic chemistry and one semester of upper-level biology, biochemistry, or physics course at time of application.

-- Complete all prerequisite course work by the end of the junior year with a grade of B or better;
+- Completed all prerequisite coursework by the end of the junior year with a grade of B or better.